 One of the most unique aspects of an electric bike when it comes to pedaling is the amount of variety on offer in how various eBikes actually work.
 Modern electric bikes allow you to set your own pace and most feature a number of different settings.
 In other words, you can set the bike for full manual control, if you want a workout, or you can set the motor to take on a certain percentage of the overall power load.
 This can be particularly useful after a long day when you just want to relax and look at the scenery ride by as you barely pedal.
 As a warning, not all electric bikes feature a motor that allows for throttle-only use.
 It may be beneficial to read how electric bike motors work to learn more.

 Tip: Modern electric bikes allow you to set your own pace and most feature a number of different settings

 Warning: As a warning, not all electric bikes feature a motor that allows for throttle-only use

-Tip: Modern electric bikes can be set so the motor only keeps in while attempting to climbing up a hill, a mountainous path, or another type of incline
+Tip: Modern electric bikes can be set so the motor only keeps in while attempting to climb up a hill, a mountainous path, or another type of incline

 Warning: If you are taking your electric bike out in the wild, be sure that it is equipped with some high-grade brakes, for the decline

 Some electric bikes are equipped with both pedal-assist and a throttle mode.
 What’s the difference?
-Throttle allows you to ride the bicycle without using any manual power at all, just like an electric scooter, a motorcycle, or another form of personal transportation.
+Throttle allows you to ride the ebike without using any manual power at all, just like an electric scooter, a motorcycle, or another form of personal transportation.
 Be aware that the maximum speed when throttling can be anywhere from 20 to 28 miles per hour.
 If you are wondering if a higher wattage motor can make the ebike faster, be sure to read how fast a 1000w electric bike can go.